privacyidea/privacyidea/doc/policies/admin.rst

 type: bool

 The administrators are allowed to view the audit log.
+If the policy contains a user realm, than the administrator is only allowed to see entries which contain this very user realm.
+A list of user realms may be defined.

 To learn more about the audit log, see :ref:`audit`.